Breakdown of Sessions

 Okay, so here’s a more in-depth breakdown of what the first few sessions looks like.

-This is a two-hour block of time, dedicated to getting a thorough understanding of what you and your partner are doing in therapy, as well as a snapshot of your relationship health.
+This is an hour and a half session, dedicated to getting a thorough understanding of what you and your partner are doing in therapy, as well as a snapshot of your relationship health.
 This entails four distinct sections, if you will, for the session.

 Your counselor wants to know what the problems are, as you each see them.
 The reality is that partners typically have slightly different versions of what wrong in the relationship.
 This is expected and fine.
 We’d be surprised if people came in reporting the exact same thing.